hanmmmmm/Hybrid_Astar_with_Ackermann/README.md

 The RVIZ process was running on a laptop, while everything else is running on robot's Raspberrypi 4.

 The processes on robot was running smoothly.
+After the target pose is set (the big green arrow at the begining), the path is instantly found (the red curve), but it is not shown in the RVIZ until the last few seconds.

 <a id="demogif5" href="https://github.com/hanmmmmm/Hybrid_Astar_with_Ackermann/blob/hawa_ros2/demo_images/real_demo1.gif">
     <img src="https://github.com/hanmmmmm/Hybrid_Astar_with_Ackermann/blob/hawa_ros2/demo_images/real_demo1.gif" alt="gif 5" title="on robot" width="600"/>